-This is a committee lead position that requires your committee to be represented at the monthly meetings on Wednesdays 6-8 PM, we are currently hosting video meetings.
+This is a committee lead position that requires your committee to be represented at the monthly meetings on Wednesdays 6-8 PM.
 August-April (8 meetings, no meetings in December) annually.
 Our annual event is held in May.
 Utilization of Google drive is essential for this position.

 Golf Tournament Liaison Chair is the liaison between Project Grad and the Oro Valley Cup Committee.
 You must attend Golf meetings to find what they need (volunteers, prizes, communications) from CDO Project Grad.
 Their meetings are normally in the evening they will give you a schedule.
 You will need to coordinate with several committees: Student advisory to ensure the coordination of student volunteers and mascot.
 With fundraising to assist with getting donations and sponsors, etc. Most of your work will be from July - February.
 Volunteering during the setup and during Project Grads May annual event is encouraged.
 This position could sustain a Co-Chair or Team to help with directing/organizing.

 25 W CALLE CONCORDIA, TUCSON, AZ 85704, US